 (c) A final cost report settlement after the allowed billing period has elapsed for the dates of service identified within the cost report.

-(25) The department, regarding state-owned or operated ICF-MR-DD reimbursement for noncapital routine services shall:
+(25) The department, regarding state-owned or operated ICF-IID reimbursement for noncapital routine services shall:

 (a) Use projected data in order to approximate as closely as possible an interim rate expected to correspond to postsettlement cost; and